 Housing Choice Voucher Program (Section 8) is a federally funded program administered by the CT Department of Housing, which helps low income families and people with disabilities to afford housing in the private market.
 This program is often closed.
 Please visit the United Way Housing Choice Voucher Program website to determine if there are current openings or Call 2-1-1.

 My Place CT is a website that provides a library of resources, services, and supports.
 Included is a section on finding housing as well as transportation.

 Transportation resources such as ADA Paratransit, Dial A Ride, Freedom Ride, Driver Assessment/Evaluation, travel training can be found by clicking on 'Transportation' at the start of the sentence.
 Para-Transit transportation services are available to persons with disabilities who are unable to travel on a public bus.

 Mobility Ombudsmen in Connecticut connect people with disabilities, older adults, and veterans with accessible, reliable transportation so that they are able to participate in their communities.
 Contact the Mobility Ombudsmen in your area to find out how to access transportation.

 Eastern (Greater Norwich & New London) or call 860.859.5791

 Northwest Regional Mobility Manager or call 475.298.3103

-For Freedom Ride Services in Greater New Haven or Greater Bridgeport contact Metro Taxi.
+For Freedom Ride Services in Greater New Haven or Greater Bridgeport contact M7.
 To be eligible, an individual must meet the definition of “disabled” under the Americans with Disabilities Act.
 Greater New Haven Transit District (GNHTD) and Greater Bridgeport Transit District (GBTD) staff will interview individuals for eligibility.
 For applications and program details please contact the following: